jcolag/entropy-arbitrage/2023-08-06-code-haunting.md

 We might care for a couple of reasons, depending on what tasks we have in front of us.

 First, this echoes something that I've written about before, that [all our work embodies values]({% post_url 2020-10-18-stories %}), and we can either choose those values or allow society and our unconscious biases to choose them for us.
 As programmers, then, we have an obligation to consider what we bring to projects, in terms of intent and emotion.
-If we'll end projects by haunting our users anyway, then we can at least make them benevolent hauntings, more like European [household deities](https://en.wikipedia.org/wiki/Household_deity) than poltergeists.
+If we'll end projects by haunting our users anyway, then we can at least make them benevolent hauntings, more like European {% wiki Household_deity|household deities|en %} than poltergeists.

 Likewise, making software "professional" often involves a long process of tracking down and exterminating those idiosyncrasies, to replace them with---in effect---the ghost of the corporation that owns and sells the software.
 In that context, the software needs to "speak" with a single voice, not many distinctive voices.